ancient symbols

 The Celtic spiral knot

 In its purest form, it stands for eternal life.
 Created by the earliest generations of the Celts in Britain, its origins can be traced back to 2500 BCE.
-It has a three-sided knot which stands for the forces of nature—earth, water and fire.
+It has a three-sided knot that stands for the forces of nature—earth, water, and fire.
 The one continuous line stands for unity and oneness of spirit.
 This one continuous line is of Scottish origin, where it stands for love and fidelity in love, and so is known as the Celtic love knot.

 In the Neolithic Age of Europe, it was common to see single and double spirals on temples and other monuments in Europe and the Celtic islands.

-The spiral stands for growth, eternal life and movement in the cosmos.
-The whorls of the spiral stand for continuous growth while the gaps between the spirals stand for the gaps between life, death and rebirth.
+The spiral stands for growth, eternal life, and movement in the cosmos.
+The whorls of the spiral stand for continuous growth, while the gaps between the spirals stand for the gaps between life, death, and rebirth.

 Celtic love knots

 This stands for the love between two people, depicted by interlaced knots.
 Lovers exchange these knots just as couples exchange rings these days.
 The Celtic Oval knot is the simplest of all Celtic love knots.
 It stands for eternal life and goes back to 2500 BCE when the early Scottish, Welsh and Irish Celts first devised these knots.
+There are many other Celtic knots, too, each for a different purpose—after all, these knots speak for an entire civilization.

-Celtic love knot
+Celtic sailor knot